thomasebsmith/piazza-pro/README.md

  - View raw post data (including user IDs of people who clicked "Thanks" or "Good Note")

+## Future Features
+Piazza Pro may include in the future:
+ - View names of people who clicked "Thanks" or "Good Note" directly
+ - Better visualization of post data without looking at it raw

 ## Disclaimer
 Piazza Pro is not endorsed by or affiliated with Piazza Technologies in any way.
 Piazza Pro may modify, break, or otherwise disrupt certain features of